 - Tony Kanaan - Brazilian.
 The Stoic.
 Many TV commentators are quick to note his lack of emotion whenever he is injured or suffers a heartbreaking failure, although there have been times when he succumbs to Not So Stoic.
 Seems to have inherited the "Best Driver Never To Win At Indianapolis" title until he finally put his face on the BorgWarner Trophy in 2013.
 He moved to Foyt after Ganassi downsized and wanted a younger driver in the #10 car.

-- Kanaan signed with Ganassi late in 2013 to drive the car that Ryan Briscoe ran at Indy.
-He would drive for the full season save for Indy, when Briscoe would take it.
+- Kanaan signed with Ganassi late in 2013 to drive the car that Ryan Briscoe drove at Indy.
+He would drive for the full season save for Indy when Briscoe would take it.
+He announced his retirement in 2020, but when NASCAR champion Jimmie Johnson announced he was going to run a partial schedule in 2021, Kanaan was picked to substitute.

 - Matheus Leist - Brazilian.
-After a impressive rookie season in Indy Lights, with three wins and 4th in the Championship, he moved to Foyt where he aims to make a splash and continue the legacy of Brazilian IndyCar drivers.
+After an impressive rookie season in Indy Lights, with three wins and a fourth place finish in the Championship, he moved to Foyt where he aims to make a splash and continue the legacy of Brazilian IndyCar drivers.

 Dale Coyne Racing: - Honda

 - Patricio "Pato" O'Ward - Mexican.
 2018 Indy Lights champion.
-After running a partial schedule in 2019, he signed to race full-time with S-P for 2020—a move that ruffled a few feathers, as he displaced fan favorite James Hinchcliffe.
-However, he has shown a lot of promise thus far, delivering a dominating performance in the second race at Road America before being passed by Felix Rosenqvist with 2 laps to go.
+After running a partial schedule in 2019, he signed to race full-time with SP for 2020—a move that ruffled a few feathers, as he displaced fan-favorite James Hinchcliffe.
+However, he has shown a lot of promise thus far, delivering a dominating performance in the second race at Road America before being passed by Felix Rosenqvist with 2 laps remaining.

 Ed Carpenter Racing: - Chevrolet